Preventing Pregnancy

 Be sure to respond to concerns in a respectful manner.

 “That’s too bad your friend had that experience.
-I haven’t heard of that before, and I can tell you it definitely doesn’t happen frequently.”
+I haven’t heard of that before, and I can tell you it doesn’t happen frequently.”

 In particular, when counseling on long acting reversible contraception (LARC), providers should communicate the potential side effects for changes in menstruation, bleeding, and cramping.
 Sharing this information with the client may help to alleviate client concerns after placement.